apache/spark/docs/ml-classification-regression.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-In MLlib, we implement popular linear methods such as logistic regression and linear least squares with $L_1$ or $L_2$ regularization.
+In `spark.ml`, we implement popular linear methods such as logistic regression and linear least squares with $L_1$ or $L_2$ regularization.
-Refer to [the linear methods in mllib](mllib-linear-methods.html) for details.
-In `spark.ml`, we also include Pipelines API for [Elastic net](http://en.wikipedia.org/wiki/Elastic_net_regularization), a hybrid of $L_1$ and $L_2$ regularization proposed in [Zou et al, Regularization and variable selection via the elastic
+Refer to [the linear methods in mllib](mllib-linear-methods.html) for details about implementation and tuning.
+We also include a Dataframe API for [Elastic net](http://en.wikipedia.org/wiki/Elastic_net_regularization), a hybrid of $L_1$ and $L_2$ regularization proposed in [Zou et al, Regularization and variable selection via the elastic